At last, you are about to put all you’ve learned into practice.

 - Have they suffered any major injuries?

-All of these questions can give you a very good idea of what you are working with when it comes to each specific client and the level that they will be starting from.
+All of these questions can give you a very good idea of what you are working with regarding each specific client and the level they will be starting from.

 Most of this information can be secured by having them fill in a questionnaire.